How to Forget a Wi-Fi Network on Android, iPhone, and More

 How to forget a Wi-Fi network in stock Android

-Because device manufacturers use variants of Android, the instructions below may not be identical to your device.
+Depending on the manufacturer of your device and which variant of Android is used, the instructions below may not be exactly what you see on your device.
 These apply to stock Android that ships on Google Pixel phones and other devices with the stock operating system.

 Step 1: Swipe a finger down from the top to expand the Notification Shade and tap on the “cog” icon.